dpasca/roguellm/llms-workspace.md

 Please, look into the TODO list below to see what's left to do.

 ## TODO
-- [~] Implement support for multiple languages for the interface.
-Starting with "en" and "it"
-- [ ] Create localization script to support multiple languages (import from other project ?)
+- [ ] Support for multiple levels.
 - [ ] Add goals to beat for each level
   - [ ] One big boss to kill, or one item to collect, or person to save for each level
-- [ ] Add logic for multiple levels (5 to finish ?)
 - [ ] Add a score table for each game

 NOTE: use `~` for a task in progress, use `x` for a task completed.